 Damages and Causes of Jackknives

-Because of the size and weight of commercial trucks, every kind of truck accident has the potential to be disastrous.
+Because of the size and weight of commercial trucker workers comp injury checklist, every kind of truck accident has the potential to be disastrous.
 On interstate routes, commercial vehicles are permitted to tow 28-foot double trailers while weighing up to 80,000 pounds; this is a lot of weight.

 Now picture a 28-foot-long, 80,000-pound piece of piercing metal swinging toward your car.
 This is a rather terrible thought.